 We thus focus on the manifest and the disassembled dex code of the application, which both can be obtained by a linear sweep over the application's content.
-To allow for a generic and extensible analysis, we represent all extracted features as sets of strings, such as permissions, API calls and network addresses.
+To allow for a generic and extensible analysis, we represent all extracted features as sets of strings, such as permissions, intents and API calls.
 In particular, we extract the following 8 sets of strings.